rathilakshika/rathilakshika.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Participated in the [BigQ Hackathon](https://chicagoquantum.org/events/big-q-hackathon-cqe-and-quantx) hosted by CQE and QuantX
+Participated in the [BigQ Hackathon](https://chicagoquantum.org/events/big-q-hackathon-cqe-and-quantx) hosted by CQE and QuantX.